Treatment for psychosis involves:

 - someone who is not a registered medical practitioner, registered nurse, psychiatrist or solicitor/barrister

-All of the above provisions will happen within 21 days of the date of the involuntary admission order.
-If the situation arises in that the involuntary admission order is less than 21 days, the person who was involuntarily admitted can still request that the mental health tribunal hearing goes ahead.
-However, this person must write to the Mental Health Commission within 14 days of becoming a voluntary patient to request a hearing.
+This will happen within 21 days of the date of the involuntary admission order.
+The involuntary admission order may be less than 21 days.
+If so, the person can still request that the mental health tribunal hearing goes ahead.
+They must write to the Mental Health Commission within 14 days of becoming a voluntary patient to request a hearing.